jarenadams21/art-walk/README.md

 # art-walk
 Find art that speaks to you!

+## Todo
+* Firebase auth
+* Handle user input error cases such as no input walks

 ## Instructions
 * i.
 Open terminal and navigate to project directory and type the following commands,
 * ii. yarn